Zidane912/microservicesapp/README.md

 curl localhost:5000

-Consequently the following could be typed into the browser:
+Consequently the following could be typed into your browser:

 [PUBLIC_IP_ADDRESS of either virtual machine]:5000

 As for nginx, the following command is followed on the first virtual machine:

 1. sudo nano /etc/nginx/nginx.conf
-2. Insert the text from the nginx.conf file into the terminal once step 1 has been executed into the terminal, ensuring to replace the private IP addresses found on Google Cloud Platform.
+2. Insert the text from the nginx.conf file into the terminal once step 1 has been executed into the terminal, ensuring to replace the private IP addresses found on Google Cloud Platform for the swarm-manager and swarm-worker.
-3. curl localhost
+3. curl localhost on both machines and the output should be displayed or enter the public IP address for the machine nginx was installed on into the web browser without specifying a port.

 The application should be running on port 80 now.